World News

 Europe, Middle East and Africa

-Daikin’s HVACR sales in EMEA were up 4.4% to reach a record-high €5.25bn.
+Daikin’s HVACR sales in EMEA were up 4.4% to a record-high of €5.25bn.
 The focus was on sales of residential R290 heat pumps, R32 VRV, and R290 and CO₂ refrigerated display cases.
 In Turkey, the expansion of residential air conditioning sales were described as “positive”, while the Middle East region, particularly Saudi Arabia and the United Arabic Emirates, saw significant growth in applied equipment sales.

 Americas